Prudent Lenders’ approach to government guaranteed lending programs is comprehensive and systematic. A brief outline of services is as follows:

 Marketing, Goal Setting & Staff Training

-To initiate a successful Government Guaranteed Lending Program, the Lender is encouraged to develop goals, incentives, product-specific collateral materials and a focused marketing plan to increase program awareness and product knowledge for the Lender’s staff and established referral sources.
+To initiate a successful government guaranteed lending program, lenders are encouraged to develop goals, incentives, product-specific collateral materials and a focused marketing plan to increase program awareness and product knowledge for the lender’s staff and established referral sources.
 Staff training for lenders, analysts, and operations must follow.
-Prudent Lenders will provide assistance in the tasks to maximize both loan volume and program profitability for both large and small loans.
-It is important to facilitate “face-time” with the line lenders with sufficient frequency to form a “top-of-mind” approach towards Government Guaranteed Lending.
-Prudent Lenders will host lender training, introduce the lender to National Association of Government Guaranteed Lenders “NAGGL,” participate in monthly sales meetings and work with each lender to promote to the borrower the benefits of the SBA loan programs.
+Prudent Lenders will provide assistance to maximize both loan volume and program profitability for both large and small loans.
+Prudent Lenders will host lender training, introduce lenders to National Association of Government Guaranteed Lenders (NAGGL), participate in monthly sales meetings and work with lenders individually to explain the benefits of the SBA loan programs.

-Additionally, Prudent Lenders in working with research database firms will provide the Lender with up-to-date marketing information on prospects, borrowers up for loan renewals and current real estate transfers.
-This information can be invaluable to lenders in identifying new borrower prospects, both conventional and for SBA programs.
+Additionally, Prudent Lenders works with research database firms to equip lenders with up-to-date marketing information on prospects, borrowers up for loan renewals and current real estate transfers.
+This information can be invaluable to lenders in identifying new borrower prospects for both conventional and SBA loan programs.

 Initial Interview with Prospective Borrowers

-Once the Initial Project Assessment has been approved by the Lender and the Borrower, a Borrower Engagement Meeting is scheduled with the Lender, the Borrower and a Prudent Lenders representative.
-At that time the loan amount, structure, pricing and any other considerations are discussed.
-This is the step where Prudent Lenders will assist the Lender in promoting the benefits of the Government Guaranteed Loan.
-Here pricing, structure, costs and timelines are discussed and how we manage both Lender and Borrower expectations.
+Once the Initial Project Assessment has been approved by the lender and the borrower, a meeting is scheduled with the lender, the borrower and a Prudent Lenders representative.
+Here, the loan amount, structure, pricing and any other considerations are discussed.
+Prudent Lenders also assists the lender in promoting the benefits of the government guaranteed loan, in addition to addressing pricing, structure, costs, timelines and how we manage both lender and borrower expectations.